Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## Level 6: *Heresy - The Heretic*
 **{{< fontcolor color="#715e5c" >}}Eclipse{{< /fontcolor >}}**

-Environment info goes here (Dark Souls 3 Final boss reference)
+Desolate wasteland covered in ash. have distant silhouettes of manmade structures.
+The arena will be extra large to account for the boss fight and shift to a even more bleak Eclipse like environment when the boss spawns and also have fog roll in obscuring the edges of the arena.

 Environment Modifier: Extra Large Arena

 {{< image_gallery images="./level_1_001.webp,./level_1_002.webp,./level_1_003.webp" >}}

 After the player does a short loop of fighting the Catalyst and defeating enemies and such.
 The Catalyst will stop spawning enemies and the music and ambience will fade out.
 The Catalyst will fly high up into the skybox and create a eclipse-like scenery (Recreate environment from DarkSouls 3's Lord of Cinder fight).
-It will then spawn in the boss
+The Heretic boss will then spawn out of the Catalyst

-## **The Heretic**

-{{< image_gallery images="./heretic_001.webp,./heretic_002.webp,./heretic_003.webp,heretic_004.webp" >}}

-The Heretic is a human-like creature that has the upper torso of a man and

 - Enemies
 	- Swarmer